Ruin0x11/ElonaPlusCustom-GX/README.md

 1. Follow the installation instructions above.
 Rename the `elonaplus2.06fix` folder to `2.05-custom-gx` and move it to the `assets/` folder of this repository.
 2. Download the HSP3.4 SDK (`hsp34a.zip`) from [here](http://hsp.tv/make/downlist.html) and extract it somewhere.
+3. Copy `hsplua.dll` from the `2.05-custom-gx` folder into the HSP3.4 SDK folder.
+Otherwise, you'll get an error saying it's missing when running the game from the editor.
-3. Open `2.05-custom-gx/main.hsp` with `hsed3.exe` from the HSP3.4 SDK folder.
+4. Open `2.05-custom-gx/main.hsp` with `hsed3.exe` from the HSP3.4 SDK folder.
 Press <kbd>F5</kbd> to compile and run under debug mode.
-4. Press <kbd>Ctrl+F9</kbd> to create an executable named `elonapluscgx.exe`.
+5. Press <kbd>Ctrl+F9</kbd> to create an executable named `elonapluscgx.exe`.
 You can then copy it to your Custom-GX install folder.

 **Warning**: If you make any changes to the code, *always make sure the file encoding is set to SHIFT_JIS!* Otherwise, you'll get a lot of cryptic compiler errors.